Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/🟥I2211 - Java Object Oriented Programming/🟦1 # Java/🟩7 @ ArrayList & Gregorian Calendar.md

 # ArrayList
-its a non primitive data type unlike the normal array, it stores only objects and no primitive type variables.
+its a non primitive data type unlike the normal array, it stores only objects and non primitive type variables.
 And it includes many methods for array manipulation.

 ## Decleration
 ```java